-5.4.4 OBJECTIVE 4.4: CREATE NEW IP TOOLS AND DATABASES
+5.4.4 Objective 4.4: Create new IP tools and databases

-The tools already created in cooperation between IP offices and user organisations have achieved very broad uptake and use, and are making the European Union trade mark and design system more transparent, interoperable, efficient and user-friendly.
+The tools already created in cooperation between IP offices and user organisations have achieved very broad uptake and use, and are making the EU trade mark and design system more transparent, interoperable, efficient and user-friendly.

-Innovation is an essential component of business activity and is a never-ending process, so there is never a point where we can stop and say 'it is done': there is always room for new ideas, for radical innovations to ensure long-term competitiveness.
+Innovation is an essential component of business activity and is a never-ending process so there is never a point where we can stop and say "it is done": there is always room for new ideas, for radical innovations to ensure long-term competitiveness.

-This activity area includes the development and implementation of new common or connected tools, and/or standards for consultation and searching, with a view to ensuring interoperability between procedures and systems in those EU countries, as well as in those EU candidate, associated and neighbouring countries that want them.
+This activity area includes the development and implementation of new common or connected tools and or standards for consultation and searching, with a view to ensuring interoperability between procedures and systems in those EU countries, as well as in those EU candidate, associated and neighbouring countries that want them.

-One of the projects under this objective will make use of the existing Academy learning portal to provide a smart learning environment, where the online content (e-learning modules, tutorials and webinars included in the online Academy activities) have the highest level of quality, and are universally available in multiple languages, to the broader community of stakeholders, providing a learning process personalised to users' needs.
+One of the projects under this objective will make use of the existing Academy Learning Portal to provide a smart learning environment where the online content (eLearning modules, tutorials and webinars included in the online Academy activities) have the highest level of quality, and are universally available in multiple languages, to the broader community of stakeholders, providing a learning process personalised to users' needs.

-Other new projects will include Search Image for trade marks and Search Image for designs in order to make searches in these areas more transparent, accessible, efficient and effective; measures to solve the duplication of IP user data in databases; tools to improve the templates tailored to different groups of cases in various procedures, thereby supporting the quality of decision-making; improved access to case-law information, contributing to legal certainty across the EU and eventually beyond; and the development or improvement of tools to allow users to carry out enhanced preclearance.
-This will take the tools to the next level through implementation of new functions and integration to enable automatic and simple searches using multiple databases, thereby reinforcing the ability of examiners to take good decisions.
+Other new projects will include Search Image for Trade Marks and Search Image for Designs in order to make searches in these areas more transparent, accessible, efficient and effective; measures to solve the duplication of IP User data in databases; tools to improve the templates tailored to different groups of cases in various procedures, thereby supporting the quality of decision-making; improved access to case-law information contributing to legal certainty across the EU and eventually beyond; and the development or improvement of tools to allow users to carry out enhanced pre-clearance.
+This will take the tools to the next level through implementation of new functions and integration to enable automatic and simple searches using multiple databases.

-5.4.5 OBJECTIVE 4.5: STRENGTHEN NETWORKS OF EU AGENCIES
+5.4.5 Objective 4.5: Strengthen networks of EU agencies

-Cooperation between the agencies of the EU has become more important under the Common Approach on Decentralised Agencies, and in particular considering the Interinstitutional Agreement.
+Cooperation between the agencies of the EU has become more important under the Common Approach on Decentralised Agencies and in particular considering the Inter-institutional Agreement.

-Over recent years, a debate has taken place on the need for the EU decentralised agencies to move from a merely reactive approach to a more proactive one, by the engagement of a more strategic and forward-looking manner on issues of common concern and making the network's work more effective and capable of enhancing the recognition of the beneficial role of the agencies and the activities carried out by them.
+Over recent years, a debate has taken place on the need for the EU Decentralised Agencies to move from a merely reactive approach to a more proactive one, by the engagement of a more strategic and forward-looking manner on issues of common concern and making the network's work more effective and capable of enhancing the recognition of the beneficial role of the agencies and the activities carried out by them.

 The EUIPO will chair the EU Agencies' Network in 2016, with the aim of making progress on four interlinked medium-term strategic priorities, adopted by the Heads of Agencies in October 2015.
-These priorities focus on: (i) shared services and capabilities; (ii) mutual value creation with EU institutions; (iii) outward communication and finally, (iv) internal governance.
+These priorities focus on: (i) shared services and capabilities; (ii) mutual value creation with EU Institutions; (iii) outward communication and finally, (iv) internal governance.

-The Office also participates in the network of EU agencies in Spain, and in the European Fee-Receiving Agencies Network, which held its inaugural meeting in 2015.
+The Office also participates in the network of EU agencies in Spain, and in the European Fee-Receiving Agencies Network which held its inaugural meeting in 2015.